-heterotransistors; heterodiodes; double boost DC-DC converter; optimization of manufacturing; analytical approach for prognosis.
+CMOS operational transresistance amplifier; optimization of manufacturing; analytical approach for prognosis.

-1. Introduction
+1. INTRODUCTION

-In the present time several actual problems of the solid state electronics (such as increasing of performance, reliability and density of elements of integrated circuits: diodes, field-effect and bipolar transistors) are intensively solving [1-6].
-To increase the performance of these devices it is attracted an interest determination of materials with higher values of charge carriers mobility [7-10].
-One way to decrease dimensions of elements of integrated circuits is manufacturing them in thin film hetero structures [3-5,11].
-In this case it is possible to use in homogeneity of hetero structure and necessary optimization of doping of electronic materials [12] and development of epitaxial technology to improve these materials (including analysis of mismatch induced stress) [13-15].
-An alternative approaches to increase dimensions of integrated circuits are using of laser and microwave types of annealing [16-18].
+Currently some problems of the electronics of the solid state solving with high rate [1-6].
+To increase performance of electronics of the solid state devices it is necessary to determine materials with larger mobility of carriers of charge [7-10].
+One way to decrease dimensions of elements of integrated circuits is manufacturing them in thin film heterostructures [3-5,11].
+In this case it is possible to use inhomogeneity of heterostructure and necessary optimization of doping of electronic materials [12] and development of epitaxial technology to improve these materials (including analysis of mismatch induced stress) [13-15].
+An alternative approaches to increase dimensions of integrated circuits are using of laser and microwave types of annealing [16,17].

-This paper introduces an approach to increase the density of field-effect hetero-transistors and heterodimers in the double-boost DC-DC converter framework.
-In the framework of the approach we consider manufacturing the inverter in a hetero structure with a specific configuration (see Fig. 1).
+We consider a method of optimization of manufacturing of transistors in a CMOS operational transresistance amplifier [18].
+The optimization leads to increase integration rate of transistors.
+The approach gives a possibility to decrease their dimensions with increasing their density.
 We also consider possibility to decrease mismatch-induced stress to decrease quantity of defects, generated due to the stress.
-In this paper we consider a hetero structure, which consist of a substrate and an epitaxial layer.
-We also consider a buffer layer between the substrate and the epitaxial layer.
+In this paper we consider a heterostructure, which consist of a substrate and an epitaxial layer (see Fig. 1b).
+We consider the third layer in the heterostructure: buffer layer between epitaxial layer and substrate (the buffer layer is usually help to decrease mismatch-induced stress).
 The epitaxial layer includes into itself several sections, which were manufactured by using another materials.
 These sections have been doped by diffusion or ion implantation to manufacture the required types of conductivity (p or n).
-These areas became sources, drains and gates (see Fig. 1).
+These areas became sources, drains and gates in field-effect transistors in the framework of the CMOS operational transresistance amplifier.
+Circuit of the amplifier is presented on the Fig. 1a.
 After this doping it is required annealing of dopant and/or radiation defects.
-Main aim of the present pa-per is analysis of redistribution of dopant and radiation defects to determine conditions, which correspond to decreasing of elements of the considered filter and at the same time to increase their density.
-At the same time we consider a possibility to decrease mismatch-induced stress.
+Main aim of the present paper is analysis of redistribution of dopant and radiation defects to determine conditions, which correspond to decreasing of elements of the considered amplifier and at the same time to increase their density.
+We present a method for decreasing mismatch-induced stress.